louie-github/YTSubConverter-CLI/README.md

 ## Known issues / quirks
  - Floating point calculations may differ between operating systems.
+ - Startup time and/or performance for "portable-single-file" builds may be slower than the original program.
+Since ILMerge was removed, the necessary `.dlls` have to be extracted at each startup.
+   To avoid this, you can either use the regular "portable" builds which include the `.dlls` along with the executable, or use the "non-portable" builds which require the .NET 5.0 runtime to be installed to run.

 The original README.md is shown below.
 Note that all links from this point onwards will refer to the